tharun323/Aggrid-Plotly-Django/README.md

 -In the folder root , create the virtual environment

--Activate the virtual environment and install the requirements.txt file
+-Activate the virtual environment and install the requirements.txt file , run the migrations

 -Run the application using python manage.py runserver

+**pointers**:

+Please use the local Sqlite database to store the data , since the API is not globally exposed. ( I do not have an AWS account )

+Import the dataset csv file into Mysql using the Mysql Workbench

 **API should be deployed using Zappa + AWS lambda**

 ![screenshot 55](https://user-images.githubusercontent.com/37080957/53315944-d5fb5880-38eb-11e9-9f39-93d99a42e91a.png)